Adoni/MyNeuralNetworksLib/README.md

 MyNeuralNetworksLib
 ===================

-This is a Neural Network library developed by Adoni.Sun
+This is a Neural Network library developed by Adoni.Sun in HIT.